Assessment of Occupational Hazards and Health Status (Respiratory and Non-respiratory) Among Sawmillers in Akure Metropolis, Nigeria

 Anthropometric measurements and vital signs, including a high prevalence of overweight issues (90%) and respiratory problems in one-third of the respondents, revealed potential health concerns (22).
 Approximately two-fifths had a decreased FER, indicating potential obstructive airway issues linked to wood dust exposure (23).

 Additionally, nine out of ten responders were either obese or had excess body weight.
 The hypertension and irregular pulse rate identified in a small number of employees may be caused by these disorders.
 Obesity has been identified as a major risk factor for the development of stroke, hypertension, asthma, coronary artery disease, and several cardiovascular disorders, according to various studies (24-26).
 Most study participants came from a low socioeconomic background and had little or no formal education.
-Numerous authors67–69 have noted that people from the lower strata of society are more susceptible to various health issues due to subpar sanitation, a breakdown in public health, and unfavorable environmental and working conditions.
+Numerous authors have noted that due to subpar sanitation, a breakdown in public health, and unfavorable environmental and working conditions, people from the lower strata of society are more susceptible to a variety of health issues.
 However, this finding aligned with prior descriptive studies demonstrating a substantial correlation between socio-demographic characteristics and self-reported occupational injuries (27, 28).

 5.1.
 Conclusions